 Seattle Keystone XL Resolution passed in April

-Find a City or Tribal Council Member who will support the ordinance: Who is the most connected to the broader community?
-Reach out to them and request a meeting.
+Find a City or Tribal Council Member who will support the ordinance: Who is the most progressive?
+You can email or call them--or all of the city council members individually--and request a meeting.
 If you have already built a coalition by this point, you are more likely to get the meeting.
 Also, if you have any prominent locals who will speak out in support of the bill, bring them to the meeting as well.

-Once you are at the meeting explain to the Council Member (or their legislative aide, if that is who you end up meeting with) that the City of Seattle, the Mille Lacs Tribe, and Muckleshoot Tribe have already done this -- and that you would like to see your own City/Tribe support Standing Rock by divesting from the big banks funding the pipeline.
+Once you are at the meeting, explain to the Council Member (or their legislative aide, if that is who you end up meeting with) that the City of Seattle, San Francisco, Alameda, Santa Monica, the Mille Lacs Tribe, and Muckleshoot Tribe have already done this -- and that you would like to see your own City/Tribe support Standing Rock by divesting from the big banks funding the pipeline.

 Once you have a Council Member who has agreed to sponsor the bill, you are ready for the next vital step.